computational-medicine/BMED360-2021/prog4comp-SL-HPL/README.md

 ***

-*SciTools* by HPL et al.<br>
+**SciTools** by HPL et al.<br>
-You will frequently also need `SciTools` (https://github.com/hplgit/scitools) - a Python package containing lots of useful tools for scientific computing in Python.
+You will in some cases need `SciTools` (https://github.com/hplgit/scitools) - a Python package containing lots of useful tools for scientific computing in Python.
-This is Python 2.7, so you will need `SciTools3` (https://github.com/onnoeberhard/scitools3) <br> with installion `pip install scitools3` (none of these are maintained).
+This is Python 2.7, so you will need `SciTools3` (https://github.com/onnoeberhard/scitools3) <br> with installion `pip install scitools3` (none of these are maintained or supported).

 ***